 6. Set work in topics they’re currently learning in school

-DoodleMaths automatically creates every child a unique work programme tailored to their strengths and weaknesses.
-Alongside this, you can also set work in topics they’ve been covering at school, which will enable them to refresh their knowledge and continue their classroom learning.
+DoodleMaths creates every child a unique work programme tailored to their strengths and weaknesses.
+Alongside this, especially when using DoodleMaths or DoodleEnglish as a home learning solutions, you can also set work in topics they’ve been covering at school, which will enable them to refresh their knowledge and continue their classroom learning.

 To do this, log in to the Parent Dashboard, hover over Extras and select Assign.
 You can then search for a topic and easily add it into your children’s work programme by pressing the down arrow and clicking Add.